 Coping with emotional and social effects

-Your family can have emotional and social effects as well as physical effects after a diagnosis of medulloblastoma.
+Your family can have emotional and social effects after a diagnosis of medulloblastoma.
 This may include dealing with difficult emotions, such as anxiety or anger, or managing your stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about the diagnosis.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family’s needs.